department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 #### CMS engineer steps (the original facility)
 - [ ] 9.
 Change the Facility Locator API ID on the old facility, to the Facility Locator API ID for new one
-- [ ] 10 .Change the section on the old facility to the new one
+- [ ] 10.
+Change the section on the old facility to the new one
 - [ ] 11.
 Change the VAMC system on the old facility to the new one
 - [ ] 12.
 Update the Menu link (Parent link) on the old facility to the new system
 - [ ] 13.
 Check the box under URL alias to **Generate automatic URL alias**